salvino72/openvino-Tennis-Posture/README.md

 <img src="https://fidacaro.com/content/images/size/w2000/2023/10/openvino-tennis-ai.jpg" >

+### How does it work?
+The heart of this application lies in its ability to process and analyze images using a deep neural network.
+This is done through OpenVINO, a platform provided by Intel that accelerates deep neural network inference operations.

+After uploading a player image, the application proceeds with a series of steps:

+1- Preprocessing: Adapt the image to the dimensions required by the neural network.

+2 - Inference: Analyze the image to identify key points of human posture.

+3 - Post-processing: Translates the results of the inference into understandable information, such as the position of the various limbs and the relationship between them.

+4 - Analysis: Based on the key points detected, the application can infer specific actions, such as whether a player is executing a serve.

 ## Possibility of using the video source to analyze some tennis player positions using OpenVino

 <img src="https://fidacaro.com/content/images/2023/10/image-9.png" >